SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 | Volume QoS | **Optional** | admin only | depends on the admin only volume qos object | - |
 | Backend name | no | - | - | - |

 In addition it is possible to use multiple of those aspects within one volume type.
-SCS will only ever look, if there is a volume type that has an aspect, but they don't have to be different volume types.
+SCS will only ever look, if there is a volume type that has an aspect, but there don't have to be different volume types.
 Example: one volume type that uses LUKS-encryption with a ceph storage with inherent replication would fulfill all recommendations of this standard.

 The current downside is that users without admin rights currently cannot see the recommended aspects.
-We want and need to change this in the OpenStack workflow through adding discoverable properties (e.g. "encrypted"="true" and "replicated"="true") that are also visible for users.
-This way we will be able to automatically check whether a volume type with encyrption and or replication is present.
+To be able to automatically check whether a volume type with encyrption and or replication is present, an update or extension of the OpenStack workflow would be required.
 It should look like this example for encryption:

 ```text
 openstack volume type show LUKS